mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 	{
 		// ...
 ```

-The abstract class `AbstractSpotDetectorOp` we inherit provides several useful fields that are used to store settings, communicate success or failure with an error message, or sends messages to the user interface.
+The abstract class `AbstractSpotDetectorOp` we inherit provides several useful fields that are used to store settings
+and communicate success or failure with an error message.
+It also sends messages to the user interface.
-The first one is the `ok` flag, that states whether the computation finished successfully.
+The first field is the `ok` flag, that states whether the computation finished successfully.
 If not, a meaningful error message should be provided in the `errorMessage` field.
 The user interface will use them.

 We start by settings the `ok` flag to false.